milandave1/Clocks/README.md

 # Clocks
-Project to make a clock using HTML, CSS, JS.
+Project to make an analogue clock using HTML, CSS, JS.